web-platform-tests/wpt/docs/_writing-tests/general-guidelines.md

 are supported in all four browsers.

 Existing tests can be used as a guide to identify acceptable features.
-For features that are not used in existing tests, community-maintained projects such as [the ECMAScript compatibility tables][es-compat] and [caniuse.com][caniuse] provide an overview of basic feature support across the browsers listed above.
+For language features that are not used in existing tests, community-maintained projects such as [the ECMAScript compatibility tables][es-compat] and [caniuse.com][caniuse] provide an overview of basic feature support across the browsers listed above.